SalomePlatform/adao/doc/using.rst

 name, in order to preserve the XML file in the case you re-export the ADAO case to YACS.

-The main supplement needed in the YACS scheme is a postprocessing step.
+The main supplement needed in the YACS scheme is a post-processing step.
 The evaluation of the results has to be done in the physical context of the simulation used by the data assimilation procedure.
-The postprocessing can be provided throught the "*UserPostAnalysis*" ADAO keyword as a script, or can be build as YACS nodes using all SALOME possibilities.
+The post-processing can be provided through the "*UserPostAnalysis*" ADAO keyword as a script, or can be build as YACS nodes using all SALOME possibilities.

 The YACS scheme has an "*algoResults*" output port of the computation bloc,